MegaWars III: Stellar Emperor

-Louden, who had been instrumental in setting up Kesmai on CIS, convinced General Electric to start a similar service on their machines, naming it GEnie.
-Many of the Kesmai games were ported to the new systems, although with minor changes to the names and themes in keeping with the new service.
-On GEnie, MegaWars III became Stellar Emperor.
-The game was modified from the original, the most notable change being the removal of the ship customization system and its replacement with a fixed set of pre-rolled designs.
-Like the original, this version of Stellar Emperor shut down in 1999 when the GEnie service ended.
+In 1985 Louden left CompuServe to form GEnie at General Electric (GE).
+Louden, who had been instrumental in setting up Kesmai on CIS, had convinced GE to start a similar service on their machines.
+Many of the Kesmai games were ported to the new systems, although with minor changes to the names and themes in keeping with the new service; MegaWars became Stellar Warrior, and MegaWars III became Stellar Emperor.
+Stellar Emperor was modified from the original, the most notable change being the removal of the ship customization system and its replacement with a fixed set of pre-rolled designs.

+As was the case on CIS, the games became popular on GEnie and ran continually until GEnie was shut down in 1999.
 The game was saved from completely disappearing when Kesmai opened their own online service, GameStorm.
 Stellar Emperor ran on this service, but now used a 2D graphical client that made many of the interactive portions of the game a point-and-click affair.
 This did not save it for long; Electronic Arts purchased Kesmai in 1999, and shut the service down in 2001.